zubkov-andrei/pg_profile/doc/pg_profile.md

 This table contains top _pg_profile.topn_ statements sorted by elapsed time *total_plan_time* + *total_exec_time* of *pg_stat_statements* view

 * *Query ID* - Query identifier as a hash of database, user and query text.
 Compatible with *pgcenter* utility.
-Native *pg_stat_statements* field *qieryid* in hex is shown in square brackets.
+Native *pg_stat_statements* field *qieryid* in hexadecimal notation is shown in square brackets.
 * *Database* - Statement database name (derived from *dbid* field)
 * *%Total* - total time of this statement as a percentage of total time of all statements in a cluster
 * *Time (s)* - time spent in this statement (in seconds)